kevinmilner/slurm_helper_scripts/README.md

 ## Tail STDOUT

-To tail STDOUT (see what your job is printing to the console), use `stdout_job_tail.sh`.
+Once a job is running, to tail STDOUT (see what your job is printing to the console), use `stdout_job_tail.sh`.
 You can supply a job ID, or omit and the first running job will be found.
 When you're done, hit ctrl+c to exit.

 ## See (or watch) submitted job status and also tail STDOUT